-Healing Breastfeeding Grief: For years, I listened to heartbroken mothers describe their feelings of loss, grief, and failure when breastfeeding didn’t work out, or when it became a struggle to succeed.
-These are the same feelings that I had with my first baby.
-I wished with all my heart that I could do more for mothers than commiserate, and that I might discover a way to actually help mothers heal emotionally and feel positive about themselves and motherhood.
+Healing Breastfeeding Grief: For years I listened to mothers describe their feelings of loss, grief and failure – which I also felt with my first baby.
+I wished with all my heart that I could do more than commiserate, and that I could actually discover a way to help mothers heal from breastfeeding grief.

 In 2013, I certified in mindfulness and clinical hypnotherapy.
 Funny thing: when I began the coursework, I had no idea what to expect.
 I was mostly curious.
 One day though, much as had happened with Mother Food, I realized that I had stumbled on a very specific skill set, and that I now knew how to transition mothers out of their negative feelings and trauma, and to help them re-connect with their positive feelings of joy and confidence.